 The State of Alaska has no legal obligation to build roads or provide services to or within any subdivision or parcel.
 Right-of-ways shown on the survey plats designate areas reserved for access but do not necessarily indicate the existence of a constructed road.
 As previously mentioned, although every parcel for sale has some legal, platted access, in many cases roads might not yet exist.
-For instance, access may be via section line easements (unless the section line easement has been vacated), platted right-of-ways, trail easements, navigable water bodies, or across unreserved State-owned land.
+For instance, access may be via section line easements (unless the section line easement has been vacated), platted rights-of-way, trail easements, navigable water bodies, or across unreserved State-owned land.
 Contact the DNR Public Information Centers for more information.

-Physical access may be on rivers and lakes or across land by roads or trails by means of on and off-road vehicles, snowmachines, airplanes, boats, all-terrain vehicles, dogsleds, or by foot.
+Physical access may be on rivers and lakes or across land by roads as well as trails by means of on and offroad vehicles, snow machines, airplanes, boats, all-terrain vehicles, dogsleds, or by foot.
 You should inquire at one of the DNR Public Information Centers or appropriate borough land office to see if there is an existing road on a reserved right-of-way.

-There are certain generally allowed uses on State-owned land managed by the Division of Mining, Land and Water that do not require a permit from DNR (11 AAC 96.020 Generally Allowed Uses and 11 AAC 96.025 Conditions for Generally Allowed Uses).
-The fact sheet on Generally Allowed Uses, is available online at: http://dnr.alaska.gov/mlw/factsht/land\fs/gen\allow\use.pdf
+There are certain generally allowed uses on State-owned land managed by the Division of Mining, Land & Water that do not require a permit from DNR (11 AAC 96.020 Generally Allowed Uses and 11 AAC 96.025 Conditions for Generally Allowed Uses).
+The fact sheet on Generally Allowed Uses, is available online at: http://dnr.alaska.gov/mlw/factsht/land-fs/gen-allow-use.pdf.